 Ana, now a single mother, is also a nursing student.
 She is having a difficult time financially.
-So shes goes to the family court and requests that the court order Garay to pay child support.
+So she goes to the family court and requests that the court order Garay to pay child support.
 Garay demands a blood test.
 A blood test is taken.
 Garay is the biological father of William Jr.

 Making it work

-Garay realizing he is the father to William Jr. agrees to pay child support.
+Garay realizing he is the father of William Jr. agrees to pay child support.
 He tells Ana that they should explore the possibility of forming a family.
 Garay moves-in with Ana and William Jr. but after six weeks Ana and Garay realize the relationship will not work.
 So, Garay moves out.

 Garay wants consistent visitation with his son William Jr. He wants to be a father.
 Ana refuses to agree to visitation or custody.
 Ana asks the family court to give her exclusive custody.
 Garay, in response, also asks for exclusive custody.
-A child custody disputes starts.
+A child custody dispute starts.